-In accordance with the Training Policy, the department will provide relevant and current training to officers as guidance for the application of current law, local community standards and prosecutorial considerations regarding specific search and seizure situations, as appropriate.
+The Department will provide relevant and current training to officers as guidance for the application of current law, local community standards, and prosecutorial considerations regarding specific search and seizure situations, as appropriate.

 322.3 SEARCHES

 The U.S. Constitution generally provides that a valid warrant is required in order for a search to be valid.
 There are, however, several exceptions that permit a warrantless search.